Vicky646Attah/DSA-Documentation/README.md

 1. Data loading and Ispection
 2. Handling missing variables
 3. Data Cleaning and formating
--Steps Followed to clean the Data Are:
+-Steps Followed to clean Amazone Product review Data Are:
     -I Highlight all the Data and click the Data tab, and then the Data Tool group click on it ,you will see a dialogue box.
-Click Unselect all fisrt, then product _id and then cick ok. you will have your unique or distinct product.
+Click Unselect all fisrt, then select product _id and then cick ok. you will have your unique or distinct product.
 The next step is to get the category which is key in all.
 To execute this, i had to copy and paste the category to a new worksheet to split it because it is a multi-level category and i observed that there is a common delimiter that seperated the text so i clicked on the delimiter and copy it to the clipboard.
-So i highlighted the category column and click text to columns to open a dialogue box and i clicked next and pasted the delimiter into the other box and click finish. by doing that, you have your category now spread across 5 columns, next is to rename them.
+So i highlighted the category column and click text to columns to open a dialogue box and i clicked next and pasted the delimiter into the box and click finish. by doing that, you have your category now spread across 5 columns, next is to rename them.
 After doing that, i returned back to the main data set and and highlight columns that will accomodate four more category headers and then clicked insert which created a space for me and so i copied the four columns from the category split sheet and pasted it on the main data set and so i deleted the category split sheet.
-The next thing i did was to confirm that all my columns are reliable, so i used filter tools to validate each column, and since i wasn't so sure about deleting incomplete record, i got them fixed by assigning a value.
-For instance, i assigned zero where there was blank record and and symbol .
-After doing all the cleaning, i proceeded to calculated columns.
+The next thing i did was to confirm that all my columns data are reliable, so i used filter tools to validate each column, and since i wasn't so sure about deleting incomplete record, i got them fixed by assigning a value.
+For instance, i assigned zero where there was blank record and symbol .
+After doing all the cleaning, i proceeded to including calculated columns where appriopraite

 ### Exploratory Data Analysis
 EDA involved in the exploring of the data to answer some questions about the Data such as;